Ivy Baxter

-Ivy Baxter (March 3, 1923 – January 9, 1993) was a pioneer in the field of Jamaican dance.
+Ivy Everlyn Allan Baxter (March 3, 1923 – January 9, 1993) was a pioneer in the field of Jamaican dance.
 She was the first person to combine modern dance with Jamaica's African folk dance.
 Her work celebrating African cultural roots contributed to the Jamaican independence movement's creation of a national identity.

 Biography

 Ivy Baxter was born on March 3, 1923, in Spanish Town, Jamaica.
 She was the youngest of six daughters.
 When her mother died while Baxter was young, she was raised by an aunt.
 She attended Wolmer's Girls School in the 1940s, where she learned English country dance.
 Around this time, she also converted to Catholicism.
 During the 1930s and 40s, Baxter studied classical ballet, tap, and character dancing at a Kingston dance studio.

 Baxter worked as a secretary at the YMCA, where she interacted with dance instructors Phyllis Stapells and Bretta Powels.
 Stapells and Powells taught creative dance, with an innovative approach adapting English country dance to local Jamaican styles.
 It was decided that Baxter would be trained to replace Stapells.
 She was awarded a Jamaica Scholarship to study physical education at the University of Toronto.

 Upon returning to Jamaica, Baxter worked as a physical education teacher.
 From 1950 to 1951, she studied at London's Sigurd Leeder School of European Ballet, where she studied Labanotation and movement analysis.
 In 1950, she created The Ivy Baxter Modern Creative Dance Group (IBDG).
 The group included Joyce Campbell, Alma Mock-Yen, Eddy Thomas, Rex Nettleford, Clive Thompson, and Garth Fagan, who later created the National Dance Theatre Company of Jamaica.

 After Baxter returned to Jamaica in 1952, the Ivy Baxter Dance Group worked to create a unique Jamaican dance vocabulary and style, pioneering Caribbean creative dance in Jamaica.
 Baxter started the "barefoot movement," separating her dance from the colonial, European folk dance taught in Jamaican schools.
 She was the first Jamaican choreographer to combine African folk dance with modern expressionist dance.
 Baxter was the "first person to superimpose a distinctive STYLE on the indigenous movement patterns of the country without attempting to rearrange it too much."
 Her work depicted folk narratives, Jamaican history, and contemporary situations.